Tiffin, Ohio

 It is the home of Heidelberg University and Tiffin University.
 At one time the city was noted as a glass and porcelain manufacturing center.
-Tiffin has several public elementary schools, Tiffin Middle School, Columbian High School.
-In addition, Calvert Catholic Schools form a parochial system.
+The National Arbor Day Foundation has designated Tiffin as a Tree City USA.

 History

-The European-American settled history of Tiffin dates back to 1812.
-The familiar bronze statue of "The Indian Maiden" on Frost Parkway, near Miami Street, marks the site of Fort Ball, a military depot of the War of 1812.
+The bronze statue of "The Indian Maiden" on Frost Parkway near Miami Street, marks the site of Fort Ball, a military depot of the War of 1812.
 During a fighting engagement of that war, Erastus Bowe sighted the location where Tiffin later developed.
-In 1817, he returned to the site and built his Pan Yan Tavern, on the North Sandusky River.
-Its name was likely derived from Penn Yan, New York, the seat of Yates County in the Finger Lakes region and the origin for numerous migrants to Ohio.
+In 1817, he returned to the site and built the Pan Yan Tavern on the North Sandusky River.
+Its name was likely derived from Penn Yan, New York.
 Early homesteaders followed soon after Bowe, and the settlement of Oakley sprang up around the Pan Yan on the north side of the river.
 The chief road of the area followed the path of the stagecoaches through Oakley, which was called Fort Ball after 1824.

 In 1821, Josiah Hedges purchased a piece of land on the south bank of the river opposite Oakley and founded another settlement.
-He named this village "Tiffin" in honor of Edward Tiffin, first governor of Ohio and later a member of the United States Senate.
-He had helped gain statehood for the Ohio Territory in 1803.
+He named this village in honor of Edward Tiffin, first governor of Ohio and later a member of the United States Senate who had helped gain statehood for the Ohio Territory in 1803.
 Tiffin was incorporated by an act of the Ohio Legislature on March 7, 1835.
-These two communities, split by the Sandusky River, were rivals.
-In 1850, seeing that their interests lay together, the villages merged to form Tiffin, with Fort Ball becoming a part of Tiffin in March of that year.
+In March 1850, Fort Ball was absorbed by Tiffin.

 In 1824, with the establishment of Seneca County by the Ohio Legislature, Tiffin was designated as the county seat.
-The county was named after the Seneca Indians, the westernmost of the Iroquois League of Six Nations, who dominated this territory for centuries.
-They were based in New York, from the Hudson River west along the southern edge of the Great Lakes into Pennsylvania.
-They had conquered the Ohio Valley during the Beaver Wars and preserved it as hunting grounds.
+The county was named after the Seneca people, the westernmost of the Iroquois League of Six Nations who dominated the territory for centuries.

-The discovery of natural gas in the vicinity in 1888 gave new momentum to the city's industrial development.
-New enterprises located in Tiffin, making it a prosperous industrial city:

-The National Machinery Company moved from Cleveland to Tiffin in 1882.

-Webster Industries, Inc. moved from Chicago to Tiffin in 1906.

-Tiffin Glass Works operated here from 1889 to 1980.